China Eastern Airlines Review : Is it the best budget airlines in Asia?

 Like: Two free luggage + hand luggage (carry on + purse/briefcase)

-I’ve only ever taken China Eastern Airlines internationally, but you’re allowed one checked-in luggage and a carry on (+purse).
+I’ve only ever taken China Eastern Airlines internationally, but you’re allowed one checked-in luggage and a carry on (+anti-theft purse).
 This is huge as western and first class carriers, do not always allow complimentary checked-in luggage.
-This often leads me to condensing all my luggage into one normal sized carry on (20-25 lbs limit) and a day pack.
+This often leads me to condensing all my luggage into one a convertible carry on rolling backpack (read my review) (20-25 lbs limit) and a day pack.
 In fact, this latter is my standard way to travel.
 With China Eastern, I can choose to check my carry-on bag as luggage– sometimes I do and sometimes I don’t.

 Also, hand luggage requirements are not as strict as SUPER budget carrier airlines like Scoot or Air Asia, which restrict hand luggage to “7kg” (aka 15.4 lbs… I hate having to convert weight ).
 No additional allowance for a purse or briefcase.